Nexenta/nedge-docker-nfs-builders/README.md

   ```

 ## Driver Installation
-After the above Prerequisites are met, use the Makefile from ndnfsv2_builder folder:
+After the above Prerequisites are met, use the Makefile from builder folder:
   ```
   cd $GOPATH/src/github.com/nexenta/nedge-docker-nfs-builders
   make